-The proposed bill establishes a new School Mapping Data Program within the Arizona Department of Education (ADE) to enhance emergency response capabilities on school campuses.
-It mandates the development of standardized requirements for school mapping data, ensuring that the data is accurate, accessible, and compatible with public safety agency software.
-Schools will be required to create and annually review their mapping data, which must include detailed floor plans, site-specific labels, and critical utility locations.
-Additionally, the bill specifies that this mapping data will not be considered a public record, thus exempting it from public disclosure.
+The proposed bill, if enacted, would establish a School Mapping Data Program within the Arizona Department of Education (ADE) to enhance emergency response capabilities on school campuses.
+It would require the development of standardized requirements and guidelines for school mapping data, ensuring that the data is accurate, standardized, and accessible to public safety agencies.
+Key provisions include ensuring compatibility with existing software used by public safety agencies, prohibiting additional costs for accessing the data, and mandating that schools develop and annually review their mapping data in accordance with these guidelines.
+The bill also specifies that the mapping data produced is exempt from public disclosure.

 Senate Engrossed Version: 15-231.01